60 Loops

 output of every flag with a name matching the regexp fcn.*

-.
-There are also other loops, for example one called @@F
+There are other loops, for example one called @@F

-runs your command on every functions found by rizin:
+runs your command on every function found by rizin:

 [0x004047d6]> afi @@F ~name